tobyhinloopen/bbcode/README.md

 Installation:
 -------------
-Add the gem to the gemfile of your project.
+Add the gem to the gemfile of your project:
-(todo: add examples)
+`gem "th-bbcode", "~> 0.4.0"`

 Usage:
 ------